citusdata/citus_docs/use_case_guide/multi_tenant.rst

   GROUP BY user_data->>'is_mobile'
   ORDER BY count DESC;

 The database administrator can even create a `partial index <https://www.postgresql.org/docs/current/static/indexes-partial.html>`_ to improve speed for an individual tenant's query patterns.
-Here is one to improve company 5's filters for browser information:
+Here is one to improve company 5's filters for clicks from users on mobile devices:

 .. code-block:: postgresql